craigmulligan/website/_posts/chat.md

 <hr/>

 These are just a few ideas on how we could make communication at work better.
 I have a few others brewing, like forking and merging threads.
 I plan to build a prototype to see how these ideas work in practice.
-If you have feedback or would like to be a beta tester please <href="mailto:hobochildster@gmail.com">reach out</a>.
+If you have feedback or would like to be a beta tester please <a href="mailto:hobochildster@gmail.com">reach out</a>.